-CEO’s play a vital role in protecting their business from cybersecurity attack, however for many CEO’s the world of cybersecurity leaves them feeling confused and vulnerable.
+CEO’s play a vital role in protecting their business from cybersecurity attack, however for many CEO’s, the world of cybersecurity leaves them feeling confused and vulnerable.
 This is perfectly understandable given the complex and rapidly changing nature of security threats facing all organisations.
 So how does a CEO properly secure their business?
-The good news is that there is no need to become a cybersecurity expert.
-Here are our top 5 cybersecurity tips for CEOs to help their organisation stay safe from attack.
+The good news is that there is no need to become a cybersecurity expert!
+Here are our top 5 cybersecurity tips for CEOs to help their organisation stay safe from online attacks.

 #1.
 Get board level buy-in for cybersecurity